Stone Garrett Preview, Player Props: Nationals vs. Phillies

 Stone Garrett At The Plate

-- Garrett has an RBI in 22 of 80 games this year, with multiple RBI in 10 of them.
-He has also driven in three or more of his team's runs in five contests.
+- In 27.2% of his games this year, Garrett has notched at least one RBI.
+In 10 of those games (12.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.

-- In 30 of 80 games this year, he has scored, and seven of those games included multiple runs.
+- In 38.3% of his games this season, he has scored at least once.
+And he's had eight games with multiple runs (9.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.